Fed's Powell says he's willing to hike even at current inflation levels

-NEW YORK, April 8 (Reuters) - A top Federal Reserve official said on Wednesday that he would be willing to raise U.S. interest rates even with inflation measures staying at their current levels.
+NEW YORK (Reuters) - A top Federal Reserve official said on Wednesday that he would be willing to raise U.S. interest rates even with inflation measures staying at their current levels.

 Fed Governor Jerome Powell said the central bank will move rates higher when the data show that a hike is necessary, rather than waiting until its “goalposts” are in view.